Parcko Quiroz

-Parcko Geovanni Quiroz Figueroa (born 21 April 1968) is a Chilean former football player who played as a defender for clubs in Chile and Peru.
+Parcko Geovanni Quiroz Figueroa (born 21 April 1968) is a Chilean former professional footballer who played as a defender for clubs in Chile and Peru.

-Club career
+Career

 Born in Papudo, Chile, Quiroz was with Universidad Católica before joining the Colo-Colo youth system.
 He took part of the first team since 1984.
 In December 1987, he was loaned to Alianza Lima for the 1988 season, on a deal for three months, after the tragic plane crash that suffered the Peruvian squad, alongside his fellows José Letelier, Francisco Huerta and René Pinto.
 He and his fellows made their debut against Coronel Bolognesi on 3 January 1988.